jasminegao/storyAPI_tutorials/README.md

 At bitly, a story is a group of related links that are about the same thing.
 This is based on shared topics and phrases extracted from the content of each link.
 On  [rt.ly](http://rt.ly), our realtime search engine, each link has a story page which can be accessed by clicking on the circular 'i' icon.

 The following are simple tutorials to help you get started with using bitly's [story APIs](http://dev.bitly.com/story_api.html), which allow you to look at aggregate data for a story or group of related links.
-For these tutorials we will be using a generic access token generated for the bitlyapitutorials account.
-To get your own access token, [click here](https://bitly.com/a/oauth_apps) to generate one or visit our [OAuth documentation](http://dev.bitly.com/authentication.html) for a walkthrough of the authentication process.
+For these tutorials you will need an access token, [click here](https://bitly.com/a/oauth_apps) to generate one or visit our [OAuth documentation](http://dev.bitly.com/authentication.html) for a walkthrough of the authentication process.

 Listed are tutorials to perform the following: